 The Rural Utilities Service (formerly the Rural Electrification Administration) has purchased Power Revenue Bonds issued by the Authority to provide funds for the construction of distribution facilities to service qualified areas.
-As of February 28, 2010, \$25.8 million of such bonds were outstanding at an interest rate of 5%.
-A portion of the proceeds of the Bonds will be used to legally defease these bonds.
+As of December 31, 2009, \$26.2 million of such bonds were outstanding at an interest rate of 5%.